Omanerao26/Sigma/README.md

 # Sigma
-This a demo froGit and Github class
+This a demo froGit and Github class.